bergplace/Dru/docs/docs/configuration.rst

 ``web_admin_username=admin``

 The username of the web server administrator.
+The webserver admin portal is located at ``/admin`` URL.

 ``web_admin_password=pass``